 Meet the Expert

-Felice Gersh M.D, is a board-certified OB/GYN and Integrative Medicine practitioner in Irvine, CA. Since finding the Integrative Medical Group of Irvine, Gersh has won countless accolades including the Orange County Medical Association’s Physician of Excellence Award.
+Felice Gersh, M.D, is a board-certified OB/GYN and Integrative Medicine practitioner in Irvine, CA. Since founding the Integrative Medical Group of Irvine, Gersh has won countless accolades including the Orange County Medical Association’s Physician of Excellence Award.

 That's what makes choosing a birth control when you have PCOS so complicated.
 You're dealing with a hormonal system that is irregular.
 While there's no one-size-fits-all approach to the best birth control for PCOS, some methods are better than others.
 Keep scrolling to arm yourself with knowledge of how hormones play a role with PCOS, as well as how the most common contraceptives interact with the disorder.

 Hormones and PCOS

 First, it's important to understand the role of hormones in women with PCOS.
 "Estrogen is the master hormone that regulates all the female body," Gersh says, adding that contrary to popular belief, women with PCOS actually have a reduced amount of estrogen—not an elevated amount.
 When their body tries to create more estrogen, it ends up making more of the hormone LH, which stimulates testosterone production.
 In essence, the balance of hormones is off.